Recently Discovered: 3 Surprising Biological Processes That Require Calcium And Impact Your Bones

 So it makes sense to get plenty of this mineral in your diet.
 But the kind of calcium you ingest is just as important – in fact, more important – than the quantity.

-For example, inorganic, rock-based calcium, such as calcium carbonate, can cause more health problems than it solves and has poor bioavailability.
+For example, rock-based calcium, such as calcium carbonate, can cause more health problems than it solves and has poor bioavailability.

-TrueOsteo Contains Organic, Plant-Based Calcium
+TrueOsteo Contains Bioavailable Plant-Based Calcium

 The calcium in TrueOsteo™ is AlgaeCal, derived from marine algae that grow in pristine waters.
 And since no mineral works in isolation, TrueOsteo™ contains other ingredients to enhance and augment the action of calcium.